anchikai/Astrological-Signs/README.md

 ## Special Thanks to
-- Kotry for creating the Spanish translations
+- Kotry for providing the Spanish translations
+- BrakeDue for providing the Russian translations
 - Losfrail for helping with complete item rework ideas